-- → Support or suspend the valve sufficiently at suitable points. - Close the shut-off valves in the pipeline at the inlet and outlet of the plant section while the valve is being installed. - 2.
-Prepare the relevant section of the pipeline for installing the valve. - Remove the protective caps from the valve ports before installing the valve. - 4.
+- Close the shut-off valves in the pipeline at the inlet and outlet of the plant section while the valve is being installed. - 2.
+Prepare the relevant section of the pipeline for installing the valve.

+- 3. Remove the protective caps from the valve ports before installing the valve. - 4.
 Lift the valve using suitable lifting equipment to the site of installation (see the 'Lifting the valve' section).
 Observe the flow direction through the valve.
-The arrow on the valve indicates the direction of flow. - 5.
-Make sure that the correct flange gaskets are used. - 6.
+The arrow on the valve indicates the direction of flow. - Make sure that the correct flange gaskets are used. - 6.
 Bolt the pipe to the valve free of stress. - 7.
 Attach a support or suspension on the valve, if necessary.